MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/update-validation.md

 - Devices must be managed via cloud update.
 - Diagnostic data for Office must be turned on for your devices.
     - We recommend to enable [full diagnostic data](../privacy/optional-diagnostic-data.md) to get reliability and performance results.
-    - If your devices send [required diagnostic data](../privacy/required-diagnostic-data.md) only, only reliability results will be shown.
+    - If your devices send [required diagnostic data](../privacy/required-diagnostic-data.md) only, only reliability results are shown.
 - Devices must be on Monthly Enterprise Channel.
 - You must configure and implement rollout waves.
 - A period of seven days must be set between wave one and wave two rollouts.

 ## How to enable update validation
 Configure [custom waves](cloud-update.md#rollout-waves) for cloud update.
-The first wave will be automatically set to a seven day delay and update validation enabled.
+The first wave is automatically set to a seven day delay and update validation enabled.
 Ensure that wave one devices offer a diverse representation of your organization’s departments and usage scenarios, including  add-ins.
 This diverse representation promotes early issue detection and timely resolution, further minimizing potential risks.

 ## How to disable update validation
 In case you want to disable update validation, your options are: